vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 > "_Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live._" ~ John Woods

-Most real world coding projects involve the collaboration of tens to hundreds of programmers.
-They also involving maintaining and update ten years old codebases.
+Most real-world coding projects involve the collaboration of tens to hundreds of programmers.
+They also involve maintaining and updating ten years old codebases.

 Do you think that would be easier if the code looked like this: